• Skip to primary navigation

 Fun and fancy nut butters

 Logan Petit Lot is a small company that I fell in love with a few years ago at a local craft fair.
 They produce nut butters and spreads in Montreal, Quebec.
 The company discloses where the ingredients come from so you know transparency is important to them.
-Their latest line of products include a chocolate + sea salt peanut butter spread that I'm dying to try, since I tend to make my own version of Nutella without hazelnuts!
+Their latest line of products includes a chocolate + sea salt peanut butter spread that I'm dying to try since I tend to make my own version of Nutella without hazelnuts!

 I have given out their delicious Cashew butter with toasted sesame and maple and Cashew butter with coffee and maple as gifts at Christmas for many years and they are always enjoyed and appreciated.
 The company ships across Canada and to other countries too, but please note that the price of shipping will vary based on the destination and the dimensions and weight of the box.